-Set Cmd Network Number=xxxxxxx
+Set Cmd Network Number= XXXXXXX

-Scmd module has to be loaded before changing the value.
+The SCMD module must be loaded before changing the value.
 Subsequently, unload and reload the module for the change to take effect permanently.

 Optionally, the CMD network number can be changed dynamically while loading the module.
 To do this, at the console prompt type: